Chapter 0:

 She wandered deeper into the night, until she came to a dense forest, where the veil between her world and the world of mortals grew thin.

-…and sometimes cracked open.
+And sometimes cracked open.

 As she strolled along the edge of the woods, arms folded behind her back, hooves scuffing through the leaves, something flickered at the corner of her eye.

-“Why won’t this work?!”
+“Why won’t this work?!”, he growled in frustration.

 Melissa frowned.
+“A mortal?”

-She watched him rise, fetch a cup of coffee, yawn, return, type, curse, until finally he let his head sink onto the table and drifted into sleep.
+He yawned, returned, typed again, cursed again.
+Until finally he let his head sink onto the table and drifted into sleep.

-Melissa tilted her head. “…how funny.”
+Melissa tilted her head.
+“What a peculiar fellow!“

 “Hmm… sleeping already?”

-The light snapped on, footsteps clattered down a staircase, and the window opened.
+The light snapped on, footsteps clattered down a staircase and the window opened.

 Melissa craned her neck through the undergrowth for a better look.

+Melissa shaked her head.
 “Wrong food, silly…”

-But Melissa kept coming back.
+But she kept coming back.

 It was no longer just amusement, no longer just distraction.

-One evening a car pulled up, and a woman stepped out: pretty, long hair, a basket of pastries in her hands.
+One evening a car pulled up, and a woman stepped out.

-“For you, Lucius!
+“For you, Lucius.
 May I call you Lucius?
 Welcome to the neighborhood!”

-“Lucius…” Melissa whispered, testing the name.
+“Lucius…” she whispered, testing the name.

+Melissa pouted.
 “Oh no, sweetheart.
 You won’t take him that easily.”

 She snapped her fingers and a gust of wind tore through the veil, vines curling around the visitor’s ankles.